Lawrence-lugs/uLabSynopsysTraining/lab_1/README.md

 # Setup

 1. Preliminary
-   1. For people using the Microlab VMs: In a terminal, ssh into your given Microlab VM: e.g. `ssh lquizon@10.158.16.170`
+   1. For people using the Microlab VMs: In a terminal, ssh into your given Microlab VM: e.g. `ssh lquizon@xx.xxx.xx.xxx`
       1. Go into the openlane2 folder: `cd openlane2`
       2. Start the nix-shell: `nix-shell`
       3. Go back to the home directory: `cd ~`